mndar/facenet_classifier/README.md

+Note: This works very well.
+I've not been not maintaining it for a while.
+I'll give you gals and guys some pointers.
+- OpenCV Version
+- Tensorflow Version (This is a major problem.
+This code was written for a really really old version.
+I don't even remeber it.
+I did it in a trance!)

 Facenet C++ Classifier
 ====================
 - This is C++ implementation of the Facenet classifier for the Facenet project by David Sandberg https://github.com/davidsandberg/facenet